Home / What you receive

 What a finding looks like.

-This is a synthetic example for format and evidence expectations.
+This synthetic example shows the format and level of evidence to expect.
 It is not a client case study, testimonial, or claim about a past engagement.

 Cross-account access to customer records